Never Leave Children in a Car

 - Felony charges, depending on the state, if bodily harm results from leaving kids alone in a hot car

-- Note: The age of children who can be left unattended in a vehicle varies from state to state, as does the duration of time a child can be left alone in a car.
+- Note: Each state determines the age at which children can be left unattended in a vehicle, as does the duration of time a child can be left alone.

 A-C-T to Prevent a Senseless Tragedy